iJackWilson/tictactoe/README.md

-# tictactoe
+## tictactoe

-A simple react application which implements tic-tac-toe.
+A simple react implementation of tic-tac-toe.

 ## Available Scripts